UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 'hayley'` since it evaluates to `False`.

-Instead, Python continues to the next condition `elif my_name.lower() == 'totoro'`which is `True` and executes the code under it which prints `'Interesting, I loved that movie!'`.
+Instead, Python continues to the next condition `elif my_name.lower() == 'totoro'`which is `True`.
+It then executes the code under it which prints `'Interesting, I loved that movie!'`.

 Python then skips over the next lines of code and goes straight to printing `'Nice to meet you!'`.